 The disease may be diagnosed after biopsy of suspected tissue, usually a lymph node biopsy.

 Other tests that may be done include:

-If tests reveal you do have cancer, additional tests will be done to see if it has spread.
+If tests show you have NHL, more tests will be done to see how far it has spread.
 This is called staging.
-Staging helps guide future treatment and follow-up and gives you some idea of what to expect in the future.
+Staging helps guide future treatment and follow-up.

 Treatment depends on: